This guide will discuss the key differences between a 457(b) and a 403(b) retirement savings plan. Employees from:

 - University employees

-will understand the retirement benefits provided them with one of these 3 plans.
+will understand the retirement benefits provided them with one of these three plans.

 At the end of this post, participants will also learn how to spend their retirement savings efficiently.

-A 457 plan is offered to state, local governments, and top-level nonprofit employees.
+A 457 plan is offered to state and local governments and top-level nonprofit employees.
 There are two types of these tax-advantaged retirement plans:

 - 457(b) for state and local government employees